vizuh/click-trail/readme.txt

     *   **Relaxed** – everything granted by default.
     *   **Geo-based custom** – deny for EU/UK/CH visitors, grant elsewhere.

-Settings are stored under a single `clicktrail_attribution_settings` option and rendered through native WordPress settings sections/fields.
+Settings are stored under a single `funnelsheet_journey_settings` option and rendered through native WordPress settings sections/fields.
 An AJAX endpoint logs PII risk alerts, and an admin notice surfaces PII warnings on the dashboard when needed.

 **Front-end Behavior**

-Based on your settings, ClickTrail:
+Based on your settings, Funnelsheet Journey Tracker:

 *   Enqueues attribution and consent scripts/styles.
 *   Localizes the attribution script with cookie name, duration, consent requirements, and nonce-secured AJAX URL.